privacyidea/privacyidea/doc/installation/ubuntu.rst

    apt update
    apt dist-upgrade

-After this it is a good idea to remove old, unused packages by runnint:
+After this it is a good idea to remove old, unused packages by running:

    apt autoremove